dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 typora-root-url: ..\..\img
 ---

-## Hardware-Based Sampling
+## Hardware-Based Sampling Features

-Hardware-Based Sampling is another useful set of features in modern CPUs to enhance performance analysis.
+Major CPU vendors provide a set of additional features to enhance performance analysis.
 Since CPU vendors approach performance monitoring in different ways, those capabilities vary in not only how they are called but also what you can do with them.
 In Intel processors, it is called Processor Event-Based Sampling (PEBS), first introduced in NetBurst microarchitecture.
 A similar feature on AMD processors is called Instruction Based Sampling (IBS) and is available starting with the Family 10h generation of cores (code-named "Barcelona" and "Shanghai").
 Next we will discuss those features in more details, including their similarities and differences.

 ### PEBS on Intel Platforms